Bookrage001/osc/resources/docs/user-guide/widgets-specifics/plots.md

 ## Text

 Text displays incoming values (via osc) as text.
-Setting its value to `default` will display the default text.
+Sending a message with no argument to the widget will reset it to its default text.

 ```js
 {